sjml/python-paper/examples/lists/content/index.md

 2. Item 2
 3. Item 3

-\noindent And what comes after.
+\noindent{} And what comes after.
 Enim adipisicing velit cupidatat aliquip incididunt voluptate.

 Finally, some lists with longer items.